tcassar/settle/write_up/Testing + Evaluation.md

 A note on UI: the verified flashes.
 This is hard to put in a screenshot.

-Hence, I can show that every requirement in setion A and B has been met.
+Hence, I can show that every requirement in section A and B has been met.

-### Evidence of Meeting Requriements - Section C
+### Evidence of Meeting Requirements - Section C
-To show that my techincal solution does in fact communicate over a REST API, I will show a simple get request made by the client and the corresponding logs produced by the server.
+To show that my technical solution does in fact communicate over a REST API, I will show a simple get request made by the client and the corresponding logs produced by the server.

 ![[Pasted image 20220322181211.png]]
 Here, it is possible to see that I have configured the API to run on the  `http://192.168.109.142:5000`.